CodingThrust/AMAT5315-2025Fall-Homeworks/hw12/README.md

 **Note:** Submit your solutions in either `.md` (Markdown) or `.jl` (Julia) format.

+**Hint:** To launch a custom kernel function on the GPU, use the `@cuda` macro.
+To measure GPU execution time and identify performance bottlenecks, wrap your code with `CUDA.@profile` or use `CUDA.@elapsed` for timing individual operations.

 1. **(Code Analysis: Performance Anti-patterns)** Analyze the following code snippets and predict their performance characteristics.

    **Snippet A:**